 Museum history

-In 1982, the department through the then Surveyor-General, JM Serisier ordered that a mapping and surveying museum be set up in order to preserve the mapping and surveying history of Queensland.
-The original museum was established in the Lands Administration Building, (now the Conrad Treasury Hotel), and Mr Bill Kitson was tasked with establishing and operating the museum.
+In 1982, the Surveyor-General, Jean Emile Serisier, requested a mapping and surveying museum be established to preserve the mapping and surveying history of Queensland.
+The museum, originally named the Museum of Mapping and Surveying operated from the Lands Administration Building, (now the Treasury Hotel Brisbane).
+Mr Bill Kitson was instrumental in establishing and operating the museum.

-With the support of the department and the mapping and surveying industry Bill set about collecting artefacts, which were rapidly disappearing as technology overtook the traditional means of creating maps and surveys.
-The museum’s collection grew from simply holding artefacts to include diaries, artwork, photographs and biographies which captured the personal and social history of those involved in surveying and mapping.
+Mr Kitson started sourcing and collecting historical instruments and equipment which were rapidly disappearing as new technology advanced and replaced the traditional methods of creating maps and surveys.
+The museum’s collection grew to include historical objects, diaries, artworks, photographs and biographies.
 Many historical maps of Queensland were also acquired.
+The museum's physical collection captures the personal and social history of those involved in surveying and mapping.

 In 1987, the museum moved to the newly constructed Landcentre in Woolloongabba.

-In 1988, in order to preserve the artefacts that had been collected an agreement was signed with the Queensland Museum to become custodian of the collections whilst the department provides staff to manage and run the museum.
+In 1988, to ensure the effective preservation of the collection, an agreement was signed with the Queensland Museum to become custodian of the objects.

-In 1991, the focus of the museum was broadened and it was renamed the Museum of Lands, Mapping and Surveying to include history of land development in Queensland.
+In 1991, the focus of the museum expanded and it was renamed the Museum of Lands, Mapping and Surveying to include history of land development in Queensland.

-If you would like to arrange a tour of the museum or you have an item that you would like to donate to the collection, please contact the museum.
+If you would like to arrange a tour of the museum or you have an item that you would like to donate to the collection, please contact us.